openbmc/docs/dbus-interfaces.md

 `org.openbmc.HostServices`
 ------------------------
 The HostServices interface allows applications to interact with the host processor firmware.
-Applications should use the high level APIs provided here in favor of `org.openbmc.HostIpmi` where applicable.
+Applications should use the high-level APIs provided here in favor of `org.openbmc.HostIpmi` where applicable.

 ### methods